score-spec/score-compose/examples/09-dns-and-route/README.md

   route:
     type: route
     params:
-      path: /subpath
+      path: /my/[^/]+/path
       host: ${resources.dns.host}
       port: web
 ```

-The `route` resource indicates the host from the dns resource, and the sub path to route.
+The `route` resource indicates the host from the dns resource, and the path to route.
 While the `web` port is the one exposed by the service.

 This adds an additional nginx service to the compose file which contains an HTTP routing specification for the hostname and path combinations.

 By default, this listens on http://localhost:8080.
+And in the example will route paths like `/my/fizz/path`, `/my/buzz/path/thing`

-By default, this uses a `Prefix` route matching type so `/` can match `/any/request/path` but you can add a `score-compose.score.dev/route-provisioner-path-type: Exact` annotation to a Route to restrict this behavior.
+By default, this uses a `Prefix` route matching type so `/` can match `/any/request/path` but you can add a `score-compose.score.dev/route-provisioner-path-type: Exact` annotation to a Route to restrict this behavior to just an exact match.

 ## Limitations